-In connection with the above-referenced private placements, the Company and the Selling Stockholders entered into a Registration Rights Agreements dated July 11, 2019 and as of August 15, 2019 (collectively, the "Registration Rights Agreements") providing for the registration for resale of the Common Stock underlying the Series E Preferred Stock and Warrants pursuant to a registration statement to be filed with the Commission on or prior to August 21, 2019 which this Registration Statement is intended to fulfills.
-The Company has agreed to use its best efforts to cause this Registration Statement to be declared effective as soon as possible, but in no event later than 75 days of the closing of the July 2019 PIPE Financing (or 120 days in the event of a full review of the registration statement by the Commission), and to keep this Registration Statement continuously effective for a period that extends from the first date on which the Commission issues an order of effectiveness in relation to this Registration Statement until such date that all registrations covered by this Registration Statement have been sold thereunder or pursuant to Rule 144 or may be sold without volume or manner-of-sale restrictions pursuant to Rule 144 and without the requirement for the Company to be in compliance with the current public information requirement under Rule 144, as determined by the counsel to the Company pursuant to a written opinion letter to such effect.
-If the Company does not the Registration Rights Agreements an amount in cash, as partial liquidated damages, equal to 1% of the aggregate amount invested by each of them in the PIPE financing to 1.5% following the 2nd month anniversary), up to a maximum of 8% of the aggregate investment amount for each of them.
-The Registration Rights Agreements are registered pursuant to a registration statement suntil all the securities registrable under the Registration Rights Agreements are registered pursuant to a registration statement that is declared effective by the Commission
+In connection with the above-referenced private placements, the Company and the Selling Stockholders entered into a Registration Rights Agreements dated July 11, 2019 and as of August 15, 2019 (collectively, the "Registration Rights Agreements") providing for the registration for resale of the Common Stock underlying the Series E Preferred Stock and Warrants pursuant to a registration statement that was required to be filed with the Commission on or prior to August 21, 2019 which this Registration Statement is intended to fulfills.
+The Company has agreed to use its best efforts to cause this Registration Statement to be declared effective as soon as possible, but in no event later than 75 days of the closing of the July 2019 PIPE Financing (or 120 days in the event of a full review of the registration statement by the Commission), and to keep this Registration Statement continuously effective for a period that extends from the first date on which the Commission issues an order of effectiveness in relation to this Registration Statement until such date that all registrable securities covered by this Registration Statement have been sold thereunder or pursuant to Rule 144 or may be sold without volume or manner-of-sale restrictions pursuant to Rule 144 and without the requirement for the Company to be in compliance with the current public information requirement under Rule 144, as determined by the counsel to the Company pursuant to a written opinion letter to such effect.
+If the Company does not meet its obligations with respect to the effectiveness of this Registration Statement, the Company must pay, on a monthly basis, to each Investor party to the Registration Rights Agreements an amount in cash, as partial liquidated damages, equal to 1% of the aggregate amount invested by each of them in the PIPE financings (increasing to 1.5% following the 2nd month anniversary), up to a maximum of 8% of the aggregate investment amount for each of them.
+The Registration Rights Agreements prohibit the Company from filing any other registration statements until all the securities registrable under the Registration Rights Agreements are registered pursuant to a registration statement that is declared effective by the Commission.